perzarys/perzarys.github.io/_posts/2024-06-22-TW-YUBIKEY.md

 ---
 layout: post
-title: "Use a YubiKey for desktop login and sudo in openSUSE Tumbleweed"
+title: "openSUSE Tumbleweed: Yubikey desktop login and sudo auth"
 tags: opensuse tumbleweed yubico yubikey
 categories: opensuse
 excerpt: Using your Yubikey as a way to get into your laptop?
 Sounds fun.